awslabs/aws-glue-catalog-sync-agent-for-hive/README.md

 # Hive Glue Catalog Sync Agent

 The Hive Glue Catalog Sync Agent is a software module that can be installed and configured within a Yarn cluster that manages a Hive Metastore, and provides outbound synchronisation to the [AWS Glue Data Catalog](https://aws.amazon.com/glue).
-This enables you to seamlessly create objects on the AWS Catalog as they are created within your existing Hadoop/Hive environment, without having to manage any code.
+This enables you to seamlessly create objects on the AWS Catalog as they are created within your existing Hadoop/Hive environment without any operational overhead or tasks.

 This project provides a jar that implements the [MetastoreEventListener](https://hive.apache.org/javadocs/r1.2.2/api/org/apache/hadoop/hive/metastore/MetaStoreEventListener.html) interface of Hive to capture all create and drop events for tables and partitions in your Hive Metastore.
 It then connects to Amazon Athena in your AWS Account, and runs these same commands against the Glue Catalog, to provide syncronisation of the catalog over time.
+Your Hive Metastore and Yarn cluster can be anywhere - on the cloud or on your own data center.

 ![architecture](architecture.png)